GermanBrainRot/Project-Galileo/README.md

 I for one *could not stomach* academic physics.
 After having *one* good teacher who gave me real confidence that the world could be understood, I took physics as a Leistungskurs (along with mathematics) - a lesson for life, as it would turn out.
 How readily our teacher would feed us *obvious bullshit* when discussing Quantum Mechanics and how no one except for me would give any *serious* push back (while neglecting to shut up and calculate, which would then hurt my grades) made me stay away from academic physics.

-Mathematics seemed, at the time, to make far more sense which is why I ended up studying it - and believing a lot of bullshit from there (notably Platonism, initially the axiom of choice, and classical logic, but my first contacts with Marxism and computability theory had me reconsider; more intense exposure to Marxism had me throw Platonism out of the window as well - thanks, Friedrich Engels for leaving behind Anti-Dühring!).
+Mathematics seemed, at the time, to make far more sense which is why I ended up studying it - and believing a lot of bullshit from there (notably Platonism, initially the axiom of choice, and the law of excluded middle, but my first contacts with Marxism, computability theory and constructive mathematics had me reconsider; more intense exposure to Marxism had me throw Platonism out of the window as well - thanks, Friedrich Engels for giving us Anti-Dühring!).

 Just as a small tangent in what way I agree with Mr Tyson on “the universe is under no obligation to make sense to you”, here’s how a Hegelian thinks about *making* sense: the world does not only make no sense, it is in fact *riddled* with nonsense.